-Screen candidates for banking roles where math and mental agility skills are necessary using the Bennett Mechanical Comprehension Test II.
+Screen candidates for mechanical understanding and ability using the Bennett Mechanical Comprehension Test-II.
 Before you invest time and money to train a new employee, test your applicants for:

 This test provides the answers you need to make informed hiring and promotion decisions.

 Not the perfect fit?
 No problem.
 We have many similar tests to choose from.
-See alternatives in the BANKING category section of our site.
+See alternatives in the INDUSTRIAL & MECHANICAL SKILLS category section of our site.

 The Bennett Mechanical Comprehension Test® II measures the ability to apply physical and mechanical principles in practical situations.
 The assessment evaluates an applicant’s problem solving skills and ability to learn new mechanical concepts quickly.
 It is ideal for use in a wide variety of occupations in production and maintenance.

-When you need to determine quickly and surely if a job applicant has the aptitude to learn mechanical skills, you need the Bennett Mechanical Comprehension Test.
+When you need to determine quickly and surely if a job applicant has the aptitude to learn mechanical skills, you need the Bennett Mechanical Comprehension Test-II.

-In only 30 minutes, the BMCT results help you decide who is best suited for jobs requiring a grasp of the principles of operation and repair of complex devices.
-The BMCT test items are presented in terms of simple, frequently encountered mechanisms and require no special knowledge.
+The BMCT-II results help you decide who is best suited for jobs requiring a grasp of the principles of operation and repair of complex devices.
+The BMCT-II test items are presented in terms of simple, frequently encountered mechanisms and require no special knowledge.
 Items do require the application of a physical law or mechanical operation and focus on spatial perception and tool knowledge rather than manual dexterity.

-In response to client requests and preferences, the new report also presents the score in four different ways:
+In response to client requests and preferences, the new report also presents the score in five different ways: